eddir/FastRider/README.md

 # FastRider Auth Service (Docker Setup)

-FastRider Auth Service is a microservice for secure user registration, code verification, and authentication.
-Built with Node.js, Prisma, PostgreSQL, and JWT, it demonstrates modern authentication and security best practices.
+FastRider Auth Service is a microservice for secure user registration, code verification, authentication, and FastRider ticket management.
+Built with Node.js, Prisma, PostgreSQL, and JWT.

 ---